couchbase/query/docs/n1ql-select.md

 See [ECMAScript Language Specification Chapter 11 Section 9](http://ecma-international.org/ecma-262/5.1/#sec-11.9)

-## Appendix 1 - Identifier Scoping/Ambiguity
+## Appendix - Identifier Scoping/Ambiguity

 Identifiers appear in many places in an N1QL query.
 Frequently identifiers are used to described paths within a document, but they are also used in `AS` clauses to introduce new identifiers.

 * SELECT - `AS` identifiers in the projection create new names that may be referred to in the SELECT and ORDER BY clauses
 * FROM - `AS` identifiers in the FROM clause create new names that may be referred to anywhere in the query
-* ANY/ALL collection expressions - `AS` identifiers in collection expressions create names that can **ONLY** be used within this collection expression
+* Collection expressions - `AS` identifiers in collection expressions create names that can **ONLY** be used within this collection expression

 Introducing the same identifier using `AS` multiple times in a query results in an error.